-'Sad if he was beaten' - Baaeed set for swansong
+Baaeed seeks farewell win on British Champions Day

 "He's the pupil that every headmaster wants," he said.

-"The horse would get 10 A*, be captain of the rugby, football, hockey and cricket teams, breeze into Cambridge and be prime minister."
+"The horse would get 10 A* at GCSE, he'd be captain of rugby, cricket, football and hockey.
+He'd breeze into Cambridge and be prime minister."

+British Champions Day features four Group One races on a six-race card and boasts total prize money of £4.1m.

+Godolphin trainer Charlie Appleby and new champion jockey William Buick's leading hopes include Modern Games in the Queen Elizabeth II Stakes and Creative Force in the Champion Sprint Stakes.

 - When is a criminal no longer a threat?
 Bad People considers when offenders should be released